When Should You Cut Back Shrubs & Trees According to Their Type?

 Pruning saws

-As trees contain an abundance of sticky sap, it can be difficult to cut through branches with a normal handsaw – the blade will get stuck and you will waste a lot of energy to constantly retrieve it.
+Also, as trees contain an abundance of sticky sap, it can be difficult to cut through branches with a normal handsaw – the blade will get stuck and you will waste a lot of energy to constantly retrieve it.
 The teeth on the blade of a pruning saw are specially designed to resist sap and easily cut through green living wood, with many of them also sawing when you pull the saw towards yourself.

 There are many variations of pruning saws available.
 Some look like a carpenter’s saw, while others may fold into a handle.
 When choosing a pruning saw, spend some time handling them and choose the one which feels most comfortable in your hand.